CCJ check: How to check if you have a County Court Judgment

 The court will work out how much should be taken from your wages and instruct your employer to deduct a certain amount each time you get paid (weekly or monthly).
 The money will be sent directly to the court before being passed on to your creditor.

 This process will continue for as long as necessary until your total balance has been repaid.
-During this time, you will have less disposable income and you may struggle to afford basic expenses.
+During this time, you will have less disposable income, and you may struggle to afford basic expenses.

 Your bank account can be frozen

-When you ignore a CCJ, your creditor will be free to apply for a Third Party Debt Order to freeze your bank account.
+When you ignore a CCJ, your creditor will be free to apply for a third-party debt order to freeze your bank account.

 They will then be able to recover the debt directly from whoever is holding the money (usually a bank account or building society) before it reaches you.